 The Papamochani Ekadashi falls on the ‘ekadashi’ (11th day) of the Krishna Paksha (the waning phase of moon) in the month of ‘Chaitra’ as per the North Indian calendar.
 However in the South Indian calendar this ekadashi is observed in the Hindu month of ‘Phalgun’.
 In the English calendar this corresponds to the months of March to April.
 Papamochani Ekadashi is the last ekadashi observance of the 24 ekadashis in the Hindu calendar.
 It falls between the celebrations of Holika Dahan and Chaitra Navratri.
 When Papamochani Ekadashi falls on a Thursday, it holds special significance and is known as ‘Guruvar Ekadashi’.
 The word ‘papa’ in Hindu means ‘misdeeds’ or ‘sins’ and ‘mochan’ signifies ‘to release’ and hence this ekadashi gives freedom from all the committed sins.
 Besides this ekadashi observance also motivates a person to abstain from committing sins.
 Devotees therefore believe it highly auspicious to observe a fast on Papamochani Ekadashi.

-Papamochani Ekadashi 2017 was on March 24 Friday
+Papamochani Ekadashi 2024 is on April 05 Friday

 Rituals during Papamochani Ekadashi:

 - Devotees wake up at sunrise on ekadashi and take a holy bath with Kush and sesame seeds.
 Most of the Vishnu followers keep a fast on this day to be blessed with their deity’s eternal mercy.